StardustDL/raft-impl/README.md

 ```

 The project detect a runtime environment variable **`DEBUG`**.

-- Enable debug mode and logging, if it exists and it is not empty.
+- Enable debug mode and logging, if it exists and it is not empty (any non-empty values is OK).
 - Enable heartbeat logging, if it contains `H`.
+- Enable timer logging, if it contains `T`.
 - Disable persisting, if it contains `p`.
+- Disable the optimization for big step to decrease nextIndex, if it contains `b`

-## Group Tests
+### Group Tests

 Run in `GO111MODULE=off` mode.